 COVID-19 is a new coronavirus.
 This virus infects people primarily through their respiratory tract (nose and lungs).
 The most common symptoms often feel like a cold or the flu.
-Common symptoms include fever, coughing and shortness of breath, loss of the sense of smell and sometimes other symptoms such as diarrhea.
+Common symptoms include fever, coughing, shortness of breath, loss of the sense of smell and sometimes other symptoms such as diarrhea.
 You may also get a sore throat, body aches or tiredness but these are more typical of flu symptoms.
 Symptoms can appear anywhere from 2 to 14 days after exposure.

 Runny nose, nasal stuffiness, sneezing and headaches are NOT symptoms of COVID-19.
 These symptoms are more typical of allergies, colds and the flu.
 If you have any of these symptoms, you likely don’t have COVID-19.

-The people most at risk are the same groups most at risk for the flu.
-That means people 65 and older and those with weak immune systems and chronic disease, including respiratory diseases such as asthma, COPD and emphysema.
+The people most at risk are people 65 and older and those with chronic disease, such as hypertension, diabetes, obesity, respiratory diseases such as asthma, COPD and emphysema.

 Mid-Cities Allergy & Asthma Center will continue regular office hours during this time of recommended social distancing [CDC: 6 feet between people who don't live together, no shaking hands, crowd avoidance, etc].
 We care for many elderly patients, those with lung conditions and weakened immune systems.
 For these reasons, we have made a few changes to our office procedures which will help our patients feel more comfortable.

 (1) If you or anyone in your household has symptoms of fever, cough, body aches, fatigue or sore throat, please do not come to the office and expose other people.
 If you've been exposed to COVID-19 (this means you were within 6 feet of someone who tested positive for more than 15 minutes with or without wearing a mask), the CDC recommends that you self-quarantine or isolate yourself at home for 14 days unless you are ill enough to seek emergency care.
 During isolation, keep hydrated, get plenty of rest and use Tylenol if needed for fever and/or pain.
 If you have symptoms of COVID, GET TESTED.
 While waiting on your test results, be sure to stay home and away from others.